 Henry and Leo is a story about a stuffed toy that is like a friend to Henry but no one understands.
 Then it goes missing.
 What really happened?
 Although it comes back, students are left to wonder, imagine and come to their own conclusions.
 Perfect for the opinion writing experience.

 The last story is about a gardener that creates topiary masterpieces that influences not only a child but a whole community to appreciate nature.
 The Night Gardner is the perfect segway to next month’s Earth day studies.

-In the March Hooked on Writing, students will be involved in group, partner and individual writing lessons.
-Students will participate in a debate, run for Best Class pet and many other engaging lessons that will have your kids Hooked on Writing in no time.
-While each unit can be used as a stand alone unit for what ever concept you are teaching, it also works nicely as a complete unit that scaffolds on each other to make a cohesive, highly engaging unit.
+In this unit, students will be involved in group, partner, and individual writing lessons.
+Students will participate in a debate, run for Best Class pet, and many other engaging lessons that will have your students hooked on writing in no time.
+While each unit can be used as a stand-alone unit for whatever type of writing you are teaching, it also works nicely as a complete set that builds on.

 Click here to see the full-year writing curriculum.

 Take a look at the year-long overview you can view here to see if this unit is a good fit for your developing writers.